| || |

 July 5, 2012 - Dave Hecei

 Just more proof that I’m getting old.
 Atari, my entry into electronic gaming and home computers, is celebrating their 40th anniversary this year.
 Back in 1972, Nolan Bushnell and Ted Dabney founded Atari, Inc. While today’s Atari isn’t directly related to Nolan Bushnell’s Atari, the name does live on.Forty years ago Atari started with a bar game called Pong.
-Extremely simplistic compared to even casual gaming available today, Pong was an electronic version of ping-pong.
+Extremely simplistic compared to even casual gaming available today, Pong was an electronic version of ping-pong or table tennis.
 Pong was a huge success and started the coin-op video game revolution.
-A 19-year-old Steve Jobs worked at Atari before founding Apple, with his friend Steve Wozniak.
-He, with help from Woz, created the stand-alone Brickout electronic game.
+A 19-year-old Steve Jobs worked at Atari before founding Apple.
+Jobs, mostly with help from Steve Wozniak, created the stand-alone Brickout electronic game.

 Not long after Pong Atari went for the home market and created the Atari VCS, or the Atari 2600.
 The VCS was a fairly small box, with fake wood panels, that connected to a color television.
 What made the VCS such a hit was the cartridge slot.
 Now you can buy one box and play hundreds of different games.